Most airlines will provide alternate meals on meal-flights upon request, if the request is made at least 24 hours in advance.

 Low-cholesterol may not be the same as low-fat.
 The low-cholesterol meal will still include some fat.
 Sometimes the vegetarian meal has less fat than the low-fat meal.
 Some airlines treat low-cholesterol and low-fat as synonyms.

 Southwest is a "no frills" airline, so don't even bother.
 The most you'll get from them is peanuts, pretzels, trail mix, or other light snacks.
-You will not get a full meal from them.
+You won't get a full meal from them.
 But what do you want for some of the cheapest fares in the industry?

 These are usually no-frills, short-haul flights.
 Some peanuts fares still serve complimentary beverages.